Tarvisio–Udine railway: Passengers

-In addition, the ÖBBs also maintain a bus service, called Intercitybus, which connects Venezia Mestre station and to Klagenfurt and Villach.
+In addition, the ÖBB also maintains a bus service, called Intercitybus, which connects Venezia Mestre station and to Klagenfurt and Villach.
 The service to Villach connects with trains to Salzburg and Vienna.

 Previously the number of international connections was greater: the Eurocity Allegro Johann Strauss, which connected to Vienna Südbahnhof and was the last daytime connection between Italy and Austria using the Pontebbana, was discontinued in 2009.
 In order to restore a daytime service between Friuli-Venezia Giulia and Carinthia, the two local administrations activated in 2012 an experimental service between Udine and Villach called "Miglioramento dei collegamenti transfrontalieri di trasporto pubblico" (Micotra, "improvement of cross-border public transport connections").
 Then, from the timetable change of 15 December 2013, the ÖBB restored a pair of EuroCity services on the Venice –Vienna route.
 A second pair of EuroCity services between Venice and Vienna was reintroduced starting from the timetable change on 10 December 2017.